Passive House Glazing

 1. Marine Structural Loads & Exposure

-Coastal sites facing the Atlantic are subjected to extreme wind pressures and airborne salt crystallization.
-Passivhaus glazing systems specified for exposed Cornish landscapes must feature exceptional structural stability and high-grade external cladding—such as marine-grade powder-coated aluminum exterior faces over a warm timber structural core (known as alu-clad timber frames).
+Atlantic-facing sites endure extreme wind pressures and airborne salt crystallisation.
+Glazing specified for exposed Cornish landscapes must offer exceptional structural stability and high-grade external protection — such as marine-grade powder-coated aluminium exterior faces over a warm timber structural core (known as alu-clad timber frames).

 2. Preventing Summer Overheating

-Because Passivhaus windows are exceptionally good at trapping heat, large south- or west-facing expanses of glass can easily cause a building to overheat during mid-summer.
+Because Passivhaus windows are exceptionally good at trapping heat, large south- or west-facing expanses of glass can easily overheat a building in mid-summer.

 Installation Detailing: Where Performance Succeeds or Fails

-You can purchase the most expensive, certified window system in the world, but if it is installed incorrectly into the rough structural opening, its performance drops significantly.
+You can buy the most expensive certified window in the world, but install it badly into the rough opening and its performance collapses.

-In Passivhaus construction, the window frame must sit perfectly within the insulation layer of the wall cavity, rather than being flush with the external masonry or timber wrap.
-The entire perimeter must then be meticulously sealed using specialist airtightness tapes and expanding insulation compounds.
+In Passivhaus construction, the window frame must sit within the insulation layer of the wall — not flush with the external masonry or timber wrap.
+The entire perimeter is then meticulously sealed with specialist airtightness tapes and expanding insulation compounds.

-Any minor gap or uninsulated frame edge creates a localized thermal bridge.
-This not only drops the efficiency of the room but also drops the internal surface temperature of the frame, creating an instant point for condensation and moisture tracking to occur behind the internal plasterboard finishes.
+Any uninsulated frame edge or minor gap creates a localised thermal bridge.
+That doesn't just drop room efficiency — it lowers the internal surface temperature of the frame, creating an instant point for condensation and moisture tracking behind the plasterboard.
+This is precisely the kind of detail our team at Warvena resolves on every high-performance build in Cornwall.

 Frequently Asked Questions